AsmaaMHadir/DocuMatic/README.md

 # DocuMatic
-Automate your Github code's documentation
+Automate your Python code's documentation on Github